-Kristina is currently a DrPH (Doctor of Public Health) candidate at the Brody School of Medicine at East Carolina University.
-In her studies, she observes young adult patient outcomes as it relates to market access, prescription patterns and prescription criteria.
+Kristina has pursued academic research and executive leadership training in Public Health.
+In her studies, she has observed young adult patient outcomes as it relates to market access, prescription patterns and prescription criteria.

 Morgan Manella was diagnosed with Crohn's Disease at the age of eleven.
 Although this debilitating illness has imposed many challenges on Morgan's daily life, Morgan decided that she would not allow her disease to get in the way of her happiness or success.